oxc-project/oxc/CONTRIBUTING.md

 Build the extension and run it inside vscode:

+1. create `./editor/vscode/icon.png`
+  To build the vsix file, an icon image is required.
+  Because we prefer not to manage large binary files, such as images, with git, they are ignored.
+  During the development environment setup, please create an icon.png file.
+(The content can be anything, even empty.)
+  We have plans to implement a script to download the icon image in the future.
 1. `pnpm install`
 2. `pnpm run package`
 3. open vscode and run the command palette "Extensions: Install from VSIX..."